flaskcwg/translation-coordination/.github/ISSUE_TEMPLATE/new-translation.md

 ---

 <!--
-Make sure there isn't an exist issue for the language you request to add.
+Make sure there isn't an existing issue with the language you request to add.
 -->

 Language: